Virtual Production For Broadcast: Designing The Virtual World

 Lighting

-For much of the history of video game technology, the lighting tools available to designers were limited, with restrictions on the type and character of light available and the way that light interacts with objects.
+For much of the history of this technology, the lighting tools available to designers were limited, with restrictions on the type and character of light available and the way that light interacts with objects.
 For years, objects in virtual worlds didn’t even cast shadows, or when they did, the shadow might not look entirely as it should.
-Soft light sources - even something as simple as overcast - could often only be approximated as a directionless ambient light.
-Sometimes, that sort of lighting might have been pre-calculated, or baked, which may take time and restrict the way that particular light source interacts with objects in the world.
+Soft light sources – even something as simple as overcast – could often only be approximated as a directionless ambient light, striking every surface in the scene equally.
+Sometimes, complex lighting might still be pre-calculated, or baked, which may take time after each change to the light, and may mean that a particular light source can interact only with stationary, unchanging objects.
+Recent innovations in real-time ray tracing are beginning to relax those restrictions, though calculation of multiple fully-interactive soft lights is still intensive.

 Virtual Scouting & The Virtual Backlot